Aashutosh-1118/Health_Insurance_Premium_Prediction/README.md

-# Health_Insurance_Premium_Prediction
+# 🏥 Health Insurance Premium Prediction

-This is a Machine Learning–based web application that predicts health insurance premium cost based on user details such as age, income, BMI category, smoking status, medical history, insurance plan, and number of dependents.
+This is a **Machine Learning–based web application** that predicts the **health insurance premium cost** based on user details such as age, income, BMI category, smoking status, medical history, insurance plan, and number of dependents.

+---

 ## 📁 Project Structure